tigwyk/DarkeLIB/README.md

 # DarkeLIB
 The original DarkeLIB as used by Daybreak Ridge from 1999. i made some edits in 2005 wuth schroom and hellbringer.

-thrace and i hosted darkelib as daybreak ridge in 1998 with traer. i got the darkelib from drizzt and zortek with permission.
+thrace and i hosted darkelib as daybreak ridge in 1998 with traer.
+This is a fork of parnells git repo.
+Changes are being made to remove errors and make it easier to install.
+This is also a place for wizards of the server we are working on to collaborate fixes and changes to the code.

 # How to use
 The following commands were run on linux mint 19.3 in a terminal window.
 For all of the sudo commands you will need to enter your password for each of them.
 Also I would recommend taking note of where you run this, as it will install in the location that you are currently at in a folder called DarkeLIB-master.